vivoconference/vivo2020/faq.md

 Attendees will view and discuss your work during the poster/demo reception.
 In addition, we are encouraging presenters to hang posters earlier during the day so they can be viewed during breaks.

-##### Where can I get my poster printed in NYC?

-Attendees will need to make their own arrangements for printing and delivery of their poster.
-We recommend [Makesigns](http://www.makesigns.com/) where you can place your order online and arrange for the poster to be shipped to your hotel.
-There is a [FedEx Office Print & Ship Center](http://local.fedex.com/ny/new-york/office-0219/) located at 1122 Lexington Ave, New York, NY 10075, about a 20 minute walk from the VIVO 2017 Conference site at Weill Cornell Medicine.
-You can also print your poster at [Printingmanhattan.com](http://printingmanhattan.com/) which is 10 minutes away from Weill Cornell Medicine.

 #### FAQ for session presenters

 If there are any “special” needs you might foresee beyond displaying a presentation (e.g.  group discussion, video with sound), please let us know in advance so we can try to accommodate them.